Honor MagicBook 14 full review

 There’s an odd design option where the laptop screen can fold back 180 degrees - which isn’t something that is particularly useful for me.

 The MagicBook comes equipped with 8GB RAM, and 256GB of storage split across Windows and data drives - plenty for a selection of high-demand programmes or a couple of games.
-At the moment this is the only option for the MagicBook 14 in the UK, but other countries may have alternative options.

 Honor hasn’t skimped on ports either, with one USB-C, two USB-A, a headphone jack and one HDMI.
 The latter is often left off mid-range laptops, so it’s nice to have that option.

-This obviously isn’t a dedicated gaming laptop, but thanks to the Radeon Vega 8 Graphics card, I still managed to run games such as Planet Zoo on this device with minimal lag.
+This obviously isn’t a dedicated gaming laptop, but thanks to the integrated Radeon Vega 8 graphics, I still managed to run games such as Planet Zoo on this device with minimal lag.
 Granted it wasn’t on the highest graphics settings, but it was still of reasonably good quality.
 The fan system also did a good job of stopping the laptop from overheating, and didn’t sound like a plane taking off like on other laptops.

 You can take a look at how the MagicBook compares to other rivals within a similar price bracket in our benchmark tests below: